 Risk Factors and Caregivers

 Based on scientific literature, risk factors for child maltreatment vary across multiple systems such as family, parent, child, school, and social network.
 Many states report on risk factors for child fatalities.
-Of these states, 26 reported that 6.1 percent of child fatalities had a caregiver with a risk factor of alcohol abuse; 30 states reported that 17.4 percent of child fatalities had a caregiver with a risk factor of drug abuse; 27 states reported that 10.4 percent of child fatalities had a caregiver with a financial problem; and 30 states reported that 10.4 percent of fatalities had a caregiver who was exposed to domestic violence.
-Most child abuse deaths are committed by the caregiver of the child—eighty percent of child abuse deaths involved parents, who were either acting alone, together, or with other individuals, while just 15 percent of child abuse deaths involved individuals that did not have a parental relationship to the child.
+Recent data shows that of these states, 23 disclosed that 5.8% of adolescent deaths had a caregiver with a risk factor of alcohol abuse and 29 states accounted that 19.4% of youth fatalities had a guardian with a high stake of drug misuse.
+Most child abuse deaths are committed by the caretaker — nearly 80% of them involved parents, who were either acting alone, together, or with other individuals, while more than 16% of fatalities included people that did not have a parental relationship with the minor.

 A Scientifically-Backed Program to Help

 As child involvement in foster care has increased in the last decade, so too has research into the system’s impact on the children.
 While foster care is an important asset in helping to remove adolescents from homes in which they are at risk of abuse or neglect, it can also cause problems for the youth that organizations aim to help.
 Separating children from their families is a traumatic experience, regardless of the quality of a minor’s home life, and the experience can leave a lasting impact.
 Many studies have shown that separation can lead to higher rates of delinquency and PTSD in youth, as well as lower average yearly earnings in adulthood compared to children who received in-home family services.